mikerhodes/github-to-omnifocus/README.md

 auth_token = ""

 [omnifocus]
-app_tag = "github-to-omnifocus"     # Used by app to find its own tasks issue_project = "GitHub Issues"
+app_tag = "github"                  # Used by app to find its own tasks issue_project = "GitHub Issues"
 pr_project = "GitHub PRs"
 ```

+- If you use `github` as a tag in other contexts, you may want to change
+    the `app_tag` value.
+Strictly, this is only required if other tasks
+    with the `github` tag will be found within the projects that
+    `github-to-omnifocus` are using -- both project and tag are considered
+    for whether `github-to-omnifocus` "owns" a task and so may modify it.
 - The `issue_project` and `pr_project` can be the same project and can also
     be used for other tasks -- `github-to-omnifocus` uses the `app_tag` and
     two internal tags to find the tasks it "owns" and which type they are.